juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/grpc_server_code_1.png"/>

-The main() method initializes the variables of the structure and starts the service to run on the specified port.
+The main() function initializes the variables of the structure and starts the service to run on the specified port.

 <img src="images/grpc_server_code_2.png"/>

-Our gRPC user management microservice contains a method to create users.
+Our gRPC user management microservice contains a function to create users.

 <img src="images/grpc_server_code_3.png"/>